open-telemetry/otel-arrow/RELEASING.md

 git checkout -b release_xx_yy_zz
 ```

 2. Make sure the CHANGELOG.md file is up to date, add entries
    describing the changes in the new release.
+Consider re-generating
+   the `otelarrowcol` if collector dependencies have changed during
+   this release cycle.

 3. Using Make, prepare the release means updating Go modules and
    checking in the changes, for example.
 Edit